 New Relic’s Flamegraph view of traces - you can also check out corresponding logs

-New Relic automatically collected logs from my Java application and showed them in their logs tab.
-It allows you to search your logs using Lucene, an open-source search library that allows for indexing and searching of text by breaking down text into searchable terms.
+New Relic automatically collected logs from my Java application and displayed them in the logs tab.
+It allows you to search logs using Lucene, an open-source search library, and query log data using NRQL, a SQL-like query language developed by New Relic.

 Log Management Dashboard in New Relic